 What Haden’s far-flung creative endeavors share in common is a consistent sense of adventure and expression, along with a playful sensibility that gives her projects a consistently uplifting, inventive spirit that marks them as uniquely hers.

 As one of the triplet daughters of the late, legendary jazz bassist and composer Charlie Haden, Petra was literally born into a life in music.
-She first picked up the violin, at the age of seven, after seeing a young female violinist perform on TV’s Captain Kangaroo and seeing older street musicians playing violin on the street.
+She first picked up the violin at the age of seven, after being inspired by watching older street musicians playing.

 Petra’s early fascination with the violin and other instruments led her to develop an uncanny ability to use her voice to recreate the sounds of the instruments she heard, and to develop elaborate pop, jazz, blues and classical arrangements based on those sounds.
 While she was in high school, her father bought her a four-track recording deck, on which she taught herself to overdub multiple vocal tracks.

 Petra first gained widespread notoriety with the ’90s quartet That Dog, which also included her sister Rachel, and whose three albums of hook-filled, harmony-laden punk-pop won the band an enthusiastic fan base and considerable press enthusiasm.
 Petra was still a member of That Dog in 1996, when she released her first solo album, Imaginaryland, which introduced her method of layering her vocals in unexpected and wonderful ways.